adityaghai07/VerbafloResumeMaker/README.md

 ## Deployment

-This application is deployed to platforms like Vercel or GitHub Pages.
+This application is deployed on Vercel.
+[VerbaFlo Resume Maker](https://verbaflo-resume-maker.vercel.app/)

 ## License